Tour du Mont Blanc Camping – The Ultimate Guide

 The difficulty of this hike varies significantly depending on how you want to hike it.
 Some people hike with a tour group that drops off their belongings at the lodges each night.
 They only have to carry a small day pack.
 Others hike it and stay at lodges along the way and are only required to bring changes of clothes with them.

 But not you, my friend.
 You’re reading this because you want the misery of carrying a heavy pack along the trail each day.
-You want to make this difficult trek the most difficult it can possibly be by doing Tour du Mont Blanc Camping instead of just day hiking it.
+You want to make this difficult trek the most difficult it can possibly be by doing The Tour du Mont Blanc Camping instead of just day hiking it.

 I get it.